Posted on Updated on 5 Comments

 Definitely!
 Be sure to bring the mushrooms to room temperature before serving, though, as the extra-virgin olive oil will have solidified in the refrigerator.

-How to Enjoy Spicy Italian Marinated Mushrooms
+How to Enjoy Spicy Italian Pickled Mushrooms

 • Keep it Simple!
 Straight from the jar as a quick snack!